 Hostel Jones aka the most expensive and delightful hostel I have ever stayed at

 When I looked up places to stay in Chicago, even the cheapest Airbnb and roach motels were in the ballpark of 250$.
 The only thing I could afford I realized was a hostel, the best being Hostel Jones where a bed in the 8 dorm room set me back by 85$ :O Later I discovered, I was in Chicago during the thick of Lolapalooza music festival.
 Impeccable timing eh? *smh*

 Regardless, I loved the quirky decor and chill vibe of the hostel.
 The exterior was a brick stone facade and the walls inside were adorned with white tiles, colorful vintage suitcases, and boom boxes.
 To top it off, the hostel was pristine, the amenities were top-notch and my bed was super comfy.
+The idea to make friends in a hostel may seem daunting at first, but when you come across decent people, you realize that staying in a hostel isn’t as bad as you initially thought.
 I ended up chatting for hours with a couple of girls who were in my room, all visiting Chicago for the music festival.
 10/10 recommend this hostel if you don’t mind coughing up that much 🙂

 Breakfast at 5411 Empanadas

 Bonus: The hostel shares space with 5411 Empanadas, a super cool Argentinan breakfast joint that serves you’ll never guess what – empanadas 😛 The place was named by the founders after the international dialing code for Buenos Aires, Argentina 5411.
 The next morning, I got myself a luscious cup of cappuccino and freshly baked spinach and cheese and Nutella and banana empanadas, that bolted me straight to empanada-heaven.